andreazorzetto/yh/README.md

 Like above but with your mouse

-# Run it

-### echo "yaml juice" | yh

-Example:
+# How to use

+As easy as you secretly hoped

 `kubectl get pod alpine -o yaml | yh`

+Other commands:

+- `yh help`
+- `yh version`

 # Work in progress

 This project is still a work in progress.
-Essentialy works but more improvements and docs will follow
+It essentially works but more improvements and docs will follow.